cbonoz/chainlink21/README.md

 Sponsors:
 Chainlink: Each listed property is deployed as it's own distinct smart contract.
 The smart contract maintains the owner and listing terms, as well as all the payers.
-Ceramic: Distributed mutable data storage for the marketplace metadata.
+Moralis: Distributed mutable data storage for the marketplace metadata.
 Search support.
-IPFS / Filecoin: Store associated files, signature, and proof of ownership (ex: deed/title).
+IPFS / Filecoin: Store property files, any signatures, and proof of ownership (ex: deed/title documents).
 NFTPort: NFT issuance for the issued real estate backed NFT (minting).
-Alchemy
+Alchemy: Maintains app high availability and serves app requests for the demo (could be updated to serve a production deployment).

 ### Running the app